“We are what we repeatedly do, excellence, therefore is not an act but a habit.” – Aristotle

 From NYT Best-selling authors, former Navy SEALs, and millionaire entrepreneurs, every single one of them has a high impact morning routine that gets them ready for the day by priming their mind and body.

-Those precious hours that you have prior to starting the day are one of the biggest factors in determining the success of your day, and it’s hard to make the most of your mornings if you are sleeping through them.
+Those precious hours that you have prior to starting the day are one of the biggest factors in determining the success of your day and one of the most important habits to master if you want to be a better man.

 Start taking back your mornings and you will take back your life.